Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness and regularity of the flow solving the sDE

 \section{Path-by-path uniqueness and regularity of the flow solving the sDE}

-In this section we want to apply the previous results to study the equation~\eqref{SDE}.
-We will get existence, strong (even path-by-path) uniqueness and regularity for the stochastic flow solving the sDE, where $b$ is in the LPS class and $\sigma\neq0$.
-Once again, we recall that no such result occurs in the deterministic case ($\sigma=0$): we can say that the evolution of a finite-dimensional system gets better under the additional stochastic term.
+In this section we want to apply the previous results to study the stochastic differential equation~\eqref{SDE}.
+We will get existence, strong (even path-by-path) uniqueness and regularity for the stochastic flow solving the sDE, where~$b$ is in the LPS class and $\sigma\neq0$.
+Once again, we recall that no such result holds in the deterministic case ($\sigma=0$), which means that for the stochastic case ($\sigma \neq 0$) the evolution of the finite-dimensional system gets better due to the additional stochastic term.

-To state our result, we need to make precise the formal links between~\eqref{SDE} and~\eqref{sCE}.
+In order to state the result, we need to make the formal links between~\eqref{SDE} and~\eqref{stoch cont} precise.
 This will be done for the deterministic case, in the first subsection, using Ambrosio's theory of Lagrangian flows.
-Then we will use this link (read in a proper way in the stochastic case) combined with uniqueness and regularity for the stochastic equations to get our results.
+Then we will use this link (read in a proper way in the stochastic case) combined with uniqueness and regularity for the stochastic equations to arrive at our result.